ramirocabral/aws-solutions-architect-associate-notes-SAAC03/messaging/SNS.md

 - at rest using [[KMS]]
 - client side optional
 - iam for access control
-- sns access policies, ressource based for cross account or other services
+- sns access policies, resource based for cross account or other services

 ## Fifo
 - same as [[SQS]] Fifo